-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness completion.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness income, and foster youth students are often underperforming in their capacity for credit completion.
 The expected average is 4.0 for all students.
-They often exhibit low motivation to complete their assignments. are recognized for their efforts in a variety of ways that are meaningful to them.
-This includes but is not limited to celebrations, field trips and enrichment experiences.
-We anticipate from these actions and support services to see an increase up to 4 credits Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives.
-Our students participate in a comprehensive incentive and recognition system, on an ongoing basis, that helps support their scholastic efforts.
-We have witnessed how these actions can inspire students to continue to be productive and strive to per learning period.
+They often exhibit low motivation to complete their assignments.
+Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives.
+Scope: Schoolwide that are meaningful to them.
+This includes but is not limited to celebrations, field trips and enrichment experiences. income, foster youth, and students with disabilities.
+We anticipate from these actions and support services to see an increase up to 4 credits per learning period.
 We will also consider input from students and parents to enhance the quality of the program provided.
-Scope: Schoolwide we expect that these actions will have a positive impact on work completion rates.
-Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
-2.1 Action: Career-readiness, Career Technology Education and college-readiness for English learners, low-income and foster youth students To address this need, our counselors will work closely with teachers to ensure all students complete a college and/or career coursework.
-Counselors connect students with WIOA to receive job training and placement.
-Additionally, field trips We will closely monitor progress on our CTE completion rates and our A-G completion rates for all of our student groups, Need: Some of our lowest career and college- readiness rates are among the English learners, low-income, and foster youth student groups who are all below the state average of will be planned for career exploration.
+2.1 Action: Career-readiness, Career Technology Education and college-readiness for English learners, low-income and foster youth students Need: Some of our lowest career and college- readiness rates are among the English learners, low-income, and foster youth student groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
+They were also below the state average of 44.5% completing A-G courses and job training and placement.
+Additionally, field trips will be planned for career exploration.
 We highly encourage all students to participate in dual enrollment and CTE pathways prior to their 12th-grade year.
-Student participation counts are anticipated to increase in our Child Development, especially English learners, LTEL, low- income, foster youth, and students with disabilities.
-18.7% for graduates completing a CTE pathway.
-They were also below the state average of 44.5% completing A-G courses and below 11.1% in the A-G + CTE pathway EMT, Construction and Career Exploration Pathways.
-The school will also increase student and family involvement in College and Career days and connect students with WIOA to receive We will also consider input from the parents, students, and teachers. completion rate.
-Our English Learners, low- income and foster youth students need to be prepared to pursue a career or attend a job training and placement.
-Additional field trips will be planned for career exploration.
-College.
-Control and Accountability Plan for Alta Vista Innovation When our students enroll, they soon start to engage in career inventory, exploration, and Page 58 of 1
+Student participation counts are anticipated to increase in our Child Development, EMT, Construction and Career Exploration Pathways.
+The school will also increase student We will closely monitor progress on our CTE completion rates and our A-G completion rates for all of our student groups, especially English learners, LTEL, low-income, foster youth, and students with disabilities.
+We will also consider input from the parents, students, and teachers.